doug-little/PETools/README.md

 <p align="center">
   <img width="560" height="400" src="/Images/BNPE.jpg">
 </p>

+Above is a histogram of estimated PEs from 100,000 realisations of Brownian noise with *D* = 3 and *N* = 3,333 as before.
+We know that the "true" PE of this system is -1/log(6)(0.5log(1/8) + 0.5log(1/4)) = 0.96713 (to 5 decimal places).
+The mean of the above distribution is 0.96672 = 0.96713 - 1/2/3,333/log(6) = 0.96713 - 0.00042, and so is consistent with equation 1.4.

+A natural question that arises at this point is "can we distinguish between white noise and Brownian noise through the PE"?
+The answer is unquestionably yes, in fact, we can do this without computing the PE at all - we'd only need to count the instances of each pattern.
+Distinguishing things via PE is nontheless useful because it reduces a multi-dimensional problem to a 1D one.
+The next question is "with what certainty?", which taps into the notion of *inference*.

 ### PE of Fractal noise
 Fractal noise (often referred to as *Pink noise*) is an interesting intermediate case between GWN and Brownian noise.